dustinpfister/blog_posts/_posts/electronjs-context-bridge.md

 ### The full source code for this example is on Github

-The full source code of this example can be fount in my [examples electronjs repository](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-context-bridge) on Github
+The full source code of this example can be found in my [examples electronjs repository](https://github.com/dustinpfister/examples-electronjs/tree/master/for_post/electronjs-context-bridge) on Github.
+This is also where I am going to be parking the source code for all [my other electronjs examples](/categories/electronjs/) that I will be writing about in many of not all of these posts moving forward.

 ## 1 - The contextBridge class, and the preload.js file